Review: Citi Rewards Credit Card

 Expiry

 A common misconception is that Citi ThankYou points earned on the Citi Rewards have a 5-year validity.
-Citibank even says so on its own website.
+Citibank has even said so on its website in the post.

 citi rewards 5 years expiry

 But that’s not true.
-Back when the ThankYou rewards portal was still live, if you checked the expiry date of your points, you’d see that they all expired on the same day!
+If you checked the expiry date of your points (which was possible back when the ThankYou rewards portal was still live), you’d see that they all expired on the same day!

 citi thankyou points expiry